FirelyTeam/firely-docs-firely-server/deployment/azureWebApp.rst

    This will install the Firely Server as a Web App in Azure.
    In our example the url is ``https://firelyserver.scm.azurewebsites.net/ZipDeployUI`` This method of deployment does not work in Internet Explorer.
 It does work in Firefox, Chrome and Edge.
-   Please make sure that after you have uploaded the .zip file, all content is extracted directly into webroot directory.
+   Please make sure that after you have uploaded the .zip file, all content is extracted into the top-level webroot directory.

    .. image:: ../images/Azure_05_WebRoot.png
       :align: center